-The obvious disadvantage is that if your fixed costs increase, then you're profitability will take a hit.
-The only way to counter this is by raising your prices and risk losing some of your customers.
+The obvious disadvantage is that if your fixed costs increase, then your profitability will take a hit.
+The only way to counter this is by raising your prices and risking losing some of your customers.

 A fixed pricing strategy rests on the mistaken expectation that companies, like retailers, will always meet their target sales volume needed to cover fixed costs.

 The vast majority of online retailers, for instance, implement dynamic pricing because they want to have more control over their sales volume.